adnanzameer/AdvancedTaskManager/README.md

 ![User notification](assets/docsimages/image003.png)

 The idea behind this project is two-fold.
 The first purpose is to build a more versatile Approval Sequence task management gadget (for Content & Change Awaiting Review tasks) to extend the information available to the editors.
 The second purpose is to combine user notifications with tasks and empower Approvers to act on their tasks within a single interface.

 ![Advanced Task Manager](assets/docsimages/image0051.png)

 The gadget provides the following information about the task to the Editor:
 * Content Name
-* Approval Type (only if Change Approval tasks are available)
+* Approval Type (only visible if Change Approval NuGet package is installed and tasks are available)
 * Content Type
 * Type
 * Submitted Date/Time